foxanna/blog/README.md

 [**From native to Flutter in less than a year**](2023-07%20wad%20wc/README.md)
     *July 2023*

-A virtual talk at WeAreDevelopers World Congress about a transformation journey of a production product from native mobile technologies to Flutter.
+A virtual talk at WeAreDevelopers World Congress about a transformation journey of a product company from using native mobile technologies to Flutter

 `Flutter`, `Dart`
         </td>